-Pursuant to the waiver authority granted at Section 12(l) of the NSLA, FNS waives the aforementioned requirement that limits the operation of SFSP during an unanticipated school closure to non-school sites.
+Pursuant to the waiver authority granted at Section 12(l) of the NSLA, during an unanticipated school closure, FNS waives the aforementioned requirements that limit the operation of SFSP to non-school sites.
 FNS also extends the service of meals at school sites during unanticipated school closures flexibility to SSO for the duration of this waiver.